MedBlog

 The eye relies on moisture to help it heal, and surgery can contribute to dry eye.
 Ensuring that the surface of your eye is healthy before the procedure can lead to better cataract surgery outcomes.

-Some of the measurement systems we have in the clinic can help assess whether your eye surface is ready for surgery.
+Measurement systems can help assess any damage to the surface of the eye and make sure your eye surface is ready for surgery.
 The maps we use are called topographies, and they assess the shape of your eye.
-One type is called Placido disc technology, which displays a series of colored, concentric rings.
-Changes in the shape and fidelity of the rings show subtle improvements in eye health over time and tell cataract surgeons a great deal about what needs to be done ahead of surgery and which types of lenses are potentially best for you.
+One type of topography is called Placido disc technology, which displays a series of colored, concentric rings.
+Changes in the shape and fidelity of the rings show subtle improvements in eye health over time and tell cataract surgeons a great deal about what needs to be done ahead of surgery (for instance, we often ask patients who have contact lenses to stop wearing them before surgery to heal the eye surface) and which types of lenses are potentially best for you.

 At UT Southwestern, our cataract surgeries are physician-driven.
 That means the first provider you’ll talk with at your consultation will be a doctor.
 That way you can get all the options available to you based on your overall health.

-Before surgery, our ophthalmologists measure the affected eye with light waves that map its surface using what’s called Swept Source noninvasive optical coherence tomography (OCT).
+Before surgery, our ophthalmologists measure the affected eye with light waves that map its surface using Swept Source noninvasive optical coherence tomography (OCT).

 We run the OCT data through complex formulas that use the measurements of the eye’s anatomy and curvature to predict the ideal lens.
 As these formulas become more precise, so does the likelihood that the lens implanted in surgery will correct your vision.

-There are also lens formulas, some of which use artificial intelligence, to help predict the ideal power of the implant.
+There are also lens formulas, some of which use artificial intelligence, to help predict the ideal power of the implant and how well the patient will be able to see after surgery while driving or doing daily tasks such as working on a computer or reading.
 These versions of AI are constantly improving, but it is important to remember that the expertise of the ophthalmologist and the rest of the team is crucial for deciding the final type and strength of the lens that replaces a cataract.

 Related reading: Cataracts in children: Prevent vision loss with early detection and treatment